brotkrueml/schema/Documentation/Developer/Api.rst

-Other Useful APIs
+Other useful APIs
 =================

 .. index:: Boolean

-Boolean Data Type
+Boolean data type
 -----------------

 Boolean property values are mapped to the according schema terms